bobjansen/Zorro/README.md

 # zorro

-Zorro is a standalone `xoshiro256++` experiment: scalar, 2-lane, 4-lane, and wider SIMD-oriented layouts plus a benchmark harness for uniform and normal generation.
+Zorro is a standalone `xoshiro256++` experiment: scalar, 2-lane, 4-lane, and wider SIMD-oriented layouts (AVX2 and AVX-512) plus a benchmark harness for multiple distributions.

 The benchmark target is configured for C++23.